 These priority goals represent a broad wish list in the fight against medical error.
 While medical mistakes occur every day, many go unnoticed—but others cause serious injury.
 If you, or a loved one, is seriously harmed by a breach in medical care, speak with our experienced malpractice attorneys today.

 Highly-rated medical malpractice lawyers help you after injury

-From offices in Washington, DC and Baltimore, Maryland, the trusted legal team at Schochor, Federico and Staton, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
+From offices in Washington, DC and Baltimore, Maryland, the trusted legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
 Contact us today to schedule a free consultation.